Shraddha-Gada/abbott-code-challenge/README.md

 - [ExtentReporter.java](https://github.com/Shraddha-Gada/abbott-code-challenge/blob/main/sdet-code-challenge/src/main/java/abbott/sdet_code_challenge/utilities/ExtentReporter.java) is the class where Extent Report wrapper is implemented

-# Misc
+##### Future Improvements
-Additionally, with more time, I would have implemented code for capturing screenshots on test failures and a logging framework.
+- Additionally, with more time, I would have implemented code for capturing screenshots on test failures and a logging framework.

 # Part-2:
 Script to fetch data from API and output the data
 As confirmed with Arpan in my last conversation, language was not a constraint, thus I have coded this in Java.
-I could have coded in python as well, just it would have take a bit more time
+I could have coded in python as well, just it would have taken a bit more time

 ### Pseudo Code: